In order to make multicast work we need to study the following 3 areas:

 Sparse mode sends multicast traffic only when a router requests

-In sparse mode, there will be a RP (Rendezvous Point), router who receive IGMP membership report message will send PIM join message to RP.
+In sparse mode, there will be a RP (Rendezvous Point), router who receives IGMP membership report message will send PIM join message to RP.
 Routers will find RP by static configuration or by dynamic learning.
+If no RP configured in the router which only enabled PIM spars mode, the multicast will not function.

 For those routers who are not interested in multicast traffic and filter out all multicast traffic on the router.